cosmicjs/docs/docs/functions/README.md

 ### Function config file

-The `function.json` file includes information that Cosmic JS uses to deploy your function.
+The `function.json` file includes information that Cosmic uses to deploy your function.
 Here's an example:

 ```json
 {